'You're a bunch of dopes and babies': Inside US President Donald Trump's stunning tirade against generals

 "And not just that, the deplorables don't want their kids in the South China Sea at the 38th parallel or in Syria, in Afghanistan, in perpetuity," Bannon would add, invoking Hillary Clinton's infamous "basket of deplorables" reference to Trump supporters.

-Trump mused about removing General John Nicholson, the U.S. commander in charge of troops in Afghanistan.
+Trump mused about removing General John Nicholson, the US commander in charge of troops in Afghanistan.
 "I don't think he knows how to win," the president said, impugning Nicholson, who was not present at the meeting.

 Dunford tried to come to Nicholson's defense, but the mild-mannered general struggled to convey his points to the irascible president.